social media for small business owners

 You don’t need to be online 24/7.
 Sometimes, the most valuable social moves are offline:

-• Networking events
+• Like networking events

-• Coffee with a client
+• And coffee with a client

-• Real customer conversations
+• And real customer conversations

 That’s social media for small business owners—without the “media.”